Spider (2002 film): Awards

-The film also won a Genie Award for Best Director; the TIFF award for Best Canadian Feature; and the TFCA award for Best Canadian Film.
+The film won a Genie Award for Best Director; the TIFF award for Best Canadian Feature; and the TFCA award for Best Canadian Film.
+In addition, the film won the Georges Delerue Award for Best Soundtrack/Sound Design at Film Fest Gent in 2002.

 It was mentioned in the 2002 Sight & Sound poll by Amy Taubin, who ranked it at 10th.